pocco81/auto-save.nvim/README.md

 ### 📢 Disclaimer: Breaking Change

 This plugin has been renamed from `AutoSave` to `auto-save`, and this repository has accordingly moved from `pocco81/AutoSave.nvim` to `pocco81/auto-save.nvim`.
 To prevent errors with your configuration, make sure to update both the name and the repository url in your config!
+There are also breaking changes to the configuration options.
+Please see [issue #33](https://github.com/Pocco81/auto-save.nvim/issues/33) for more information.

 &nbsp;